joanmarcriera/ceilometer-plugin-fiware/README.md

    __meter_sink__ needed to send to Monasca a subset of metrics gathered by Ceilometer.
 Please refer to sample file at `monasca-ceilometer/etc/ceilometer/pipeline.yaml` from [Monasca-Ceilometer][monasca_ceilometer]

-5. Modify `/etc/ceilometer/ceilometer.conf` to configure a new meter storage driver for Ceilometer:
+5. Modify `/etc/ceilometer/ceilometer.conf` to configure a new meter storage driver for Ceilometer (*substitute with the endpoint of Master Node*):

    ```
    metering_connection = monasca://http://127.0.0.1:8070/v2.0